tig-foundation/tig-monorepo/tig-challenges/src/satisfiability/README.md

 When substituted into the Boolean formula, each clause will evaluate to True, thereby this assignment is a solution as it satisfies all clauses.

 # Our Challenge
 In TIG, the 3-SAT Challenge is based on the example above with configurable difficulty.
 Please see the challenge code for a precise specification.

+Your algorithm does not return a solution; it calls `save_solution` as it runs.
+The **last** saved solution is evaluated.
+A valid solution is any assignment of True/False to the variables (one value per variable).
+The evaluated metric is **quality** (a fixed-point integer with 6 decimal places): quality is **1.0** if the assignment satisfies the formula (makes all clauses true) and **0** otherwise.

 # Applications